NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ****

-The Compute resource does not only provide the possibility to provision virtual machines, it also allows access to power management of unmanaged systems and to deleted them from the virtualization plattform.
+The Compute resource does not only provide the possibility to provision virtual machines, it also allows access to power management of unmanaged systems and to deleted them from the virtualization platform.
 Also assiocating an unmanaged system to an already existing one is possible.

 ~~~ENDSECTION~~~